argentinodlc/stock-price-service/README.md

 Ensure that Kafka is running and accessible at the address specified in `bootstrap-servers`.
 The default topic for publishing messages is `stock-price-updated`, but you can change it as needed.

+## Project Structure

+The project is structured as follows:
+- `client`: Contains the logic to connect to the Finnhub WebSocket API.
+- `config`: Contains the application configuration to connect to Kafka and the client.
+- `event`: Contains the event classes to represent an entry received from the Finnhub WebSocket API.
+- `model`: Contains the model classes to represent the stock price, ticker, and trade data.
+- `repository`: Contains the repository class to retrieve the monitored tickers from the database.
+- `service`: Contains the main processing logic to handle the stock price updates and publish them to Kafka.

 ## Usage

 To run the application, use the following command: